fish30008/LFA_Artiom_Bozadji/README.md

 ff
 ```

-### with string_verification we check if the transition matches the current character and after updait current, and check again.
+### The string_belongs_to_language method verifies if a given string belongs to the language defined by the finite automaton by iterating over each character of the string, checking for matching transitions from the current state, and updating the state accordingly.
+If any character does not have a valid transition, the method returns False; otherwise, it returns True after successfully processing all characters.
 ```
 current = self.start
         for char in input_string: